Jean-Louis Arcand

 Jean-Louis Arcand (born 1964) is a Canadian economist born in Cameroon.
-He is a professor of International Economics at the Graduate Institute of International and Development Studies in Geneva, where he was the Department of Economics chair from 2017 to 2020.
-He is also an affiliate professor at Mohammed VI Polytechnic University in Morocco.
-He is president of the India-based Global Development Network, a founding fellow of the European Union Development Network and senior fellow at the Fondation pour les études et recherches en développement international.
+Since 2023, he is the President of the Global Development Network, an international organisation which supports social science research in low- and middle-income countries.He is a professor of International Economics at the Graduate Institute of International and Development Studies in Geneva, where he was the Department of Economics chair from 2017 to 2020.
+He is an affiliate professor at Mohammed VI Polytechnic University in Morocco.
+He is also a founding fellow of the European Union Development Network and senior fellow at the Fondation pour les études et recherches en développement international.

 Education

 Jean-Louis Arcand holds a PhD in economics from MIT and a master's from the University of Cambridge.
 He completed his undergraduate degree at Swarthmore College.

 Contributions

 In 2012 Jean-Louis authored (with Enrico Berkes and Ugo Panizza) the IMF working paper Too Much Finance which establishes that:

 [...] there comes a point when the financial sector has a negative effect on growth – that is, when credit to the private sector exceeds 110% of GDP.
 It shows that, of the advanced countries currently suffering in the fallout of the global crisis were all above this threshold.